swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 &nbsp;As soon as he  had taken the first mouthful after the fast, blood was withdrawn from the brain  and concentrated on the stomach.

 This young black had attended all my daily talks of  the evening, without ever putting only one question.
-But the only one that he  had asked to me was as follows : </em></p>
+But the only one that he  had asked to me was as follows : </em>
     <ol>
       <li><em>M. Mosséri, how long do the  benefits of the fast last, if one turns back, after the cure, to the same diet as  before ?</em></li>
     </ol>
-    <p><em>This question reveals his state of mind.
+    <em>This question reveals his state of mind.
 He had not  understood that it was necessary to change basic food from top to bottom.
 He  had not planned to follow a hygienist diet thereafter.
 Moreover, and that goes  in same optics, his recovery food had posed serious problems to me.
 He refused  to eat and drink all that I gave him.
 He found it very insipid, not salted, nor  seasoned.
 He claimed roasted and salted peanuts, sandwiches and fish !

 If one follows a preparation before the fast, one  attenuates or one avoids this unpleasant and painful vomiting.